zachalam/frost/README.md

 ![Frost Logo](https://raw.githubusercontent.com/zachalam/frost/master/src/images/frost.png)

 FROST is an open source, cold storage wallet for IOTA.
 It can run offline, be compiled from source, and requires minimal dependencies.
+[Check out the launch article on Medium](https://medium.com/@alamzach/introducing-frost-a-secure-offline-cold-storage-wallet-for-iota-552abca7acce).

 **STAY SAFE: ALWAYS DISCONNECT FROM THE INTERNET BEFORE GENERATING COLD WALLETS!**